logo

 Overview

 In her chapter on language, Anzaldúa details the linguistic specificities of Chicano Spanish.
-She describes her personal experiences as an outlaw from enforced American English, implicating the ways language can be used as a tool for oppression, but also a tool for unifying her Chicano nation.
-She also describes her process as a writer, linking the experience of artistic creation to the psychic space of the borderland and providing a meta-critical commentary on her book as a whole.
+She describes her personal experiences as an outlaw from enforced American English, implicating the ways language can be used as a tool for oppression but also a tool for unifying her Chicano nation.
+She also describes her process as a writer, linking the experience of artistic creation to the psychic space of the borderland and providing a metacritical commentary on her book as a whole.
 Her final chapter puts forth a call for a new mestiza consciousness, boldly synthesizing the book’s prior ideas to position the mestiza as the catalyst for a new world order.

-Anzaldúa’s series of poems that make up the second half of the book echo the ideas in her prose.
+Anzaldúa’s poems make up the second half of the book and echo the ideas in her prose.
 As lyrical texts, they embody the idea of text-as-performance that she proposes earlier in the book.
 Some of them are meant to be sung, while others are written entirely in Spanish without translations.
 They parallel the structure of the prose portion of Borderlands/La Frontera: The New Mestiza, ending with the call to action that Anzaldúa sets up throughout the text.